mac-theobio/QMEE/Data_management.md

 Continue working on your data
 -->

-- E-mail your GitHub user name to `bio708qmee@gmail.com`, if you haven't already done so.
+* E-mail your GitHub user name to `bio708qmee@gmail.com`, if you haven't already done so.
-- Input your data into `R`.
+* Input your data into `R`.
-- Examine your data for mistakes, and to make sure you understand the R classes
+* Examine your data for mistakes, and to make sure you understand the R classes
-- Describe what sort of investigations you might do with your data, and how you might break it into replicable components: save this (somewhere) as a file called `README.md`
+* Describe what sort of investigations you might do with your data, and how you might break it into replicable components: save this (somewhere) as a file called `README.md`
--   Make sure you know how to use `source`, `save` and `load` in R: finish a task, and then close R without saving your workspace and efficiently redo the task.
+*   Make sure you know how to use `source`, `save` and `load` in R: finish a task, and then close R without saving your workspace and efficiently redo the task.
-- Make a directory on the github repo named after yourself; add your data, a script that does something with the data, and the `README.md` file you created above to this directory
+* Make a directory on the github repo called `stat744`
+* add Jonathan Dushoff (`@dushoff`) and Ben Bolker (`@bbolker`) as collaborators (`Settings` > `Collaborators` (left margin) > `Add collaborator`) add your data, a script that does something with the data, and the `README.md` file you created above to this directory
     - *more detailed instructions on this to follow, but approximately ...*
     - (all subsequent steps are in RStudio)
 	- in the menus, go to `File > New Project > Version Control > Git`
-	- enter `https://github.com/mac-theobio/QMEE_2017.git` as the repository URL (or the equivalent `git@...` URL if you have set up SSH keys).
-You can also find this string by clicking on the `Clone` button on the [front page of the QMEE_2017 repo](https://github.com/mac-theobio/QMEE_2017).
+	- enter `https://github.com/mac-theobio/QMEE_2019.git` as the repository URL (or the equivalent `git@...` URL if you have set up SSH keys).
+You can also find this string by clicking on the `Clone` button on the [front page of the QMEE_2019 repo](https://github.com/mac-theobio/QMEE_2019).
 	- click on the `New Folder` button in the files panel. **Use your GitHub ID for the folder name**, and don't let RStudio autocorrect it!
 	- copy your CSV file to this directory (using the file browser in your operating system)
 	- either press the `New File` button in RStudio to create your R script (when you save it, *make sure you click on your personal subdirectory/folder to save it there*), or copy an R script you created somewhere else to your personal subdirectory